Ramprasad-Group/polyga/tutorials/background.md

 be a much simpler.

-This was a very basic background, if you're still curious about GAs there is a lot more you can read, but I am more of a fan of doing :-).
+This was a very basic background, if you're still curious about GAs there is a lot more you can read, but I suggest trying to use a GA first.

 ### Some caveats...